 The City of Erlach

-The first documents on Erlach date from the 11th century.
+Erlach (Cerlier in French) is mentioned for the first time in the 11th century.
 Burkhard von Fenis (bishop of Basel 1072-1105) built the castle, his brother Kuno von Fenis (bishop of Lausanne 1093-1103) founded the abbey St. Johannsen.